-- 1. In Smart view, open the menu item [Device planning]. - A double-click on the entry "Ctrl.
-Single Line", "1" in the diagram below, opens the editing dialog (as already described earlier, see e.g. └=> "3.7 Parameter Changes "OK" key"). - 3.
-Click on the button Single-line Diagram... ("2" in the diagram below).

-$\Rightarrow$ This opens a file-select dialog.

-4. Select your HptPage file.

-$\Rightarrow$ The editing dialog displays the selected file (filename without "HptPage" extension, plus preview.
-If you have successfully passed the "Compatibility Check" of the Page Editor your new single-line should be o.k. so that the field Single-line Error Messages is blank.

-5. Click Apply to close the editing dialog ("" in the diagram below).

-$\Rightarrow$ The parameter "Ctrl.
-Single Line" is now marked as "modified" (see the list of token in $\sqsubseteq$ ) "3.10 Assisting Tokens").
+- 1. In Smart view, open the menu item [Device planning]. - 2.
+A double-click on the entry "Ctrl .
+Single Line", "1" in the diagram below, opens the editing dialog. - 3.
+Click on the button "Single-line Diagram..." ("2" in the diagram below). - ⇒ This opens a file-select dialog. - 4.
+Select your HptPage file. - ⇒ The editing dialog displays the selected file (filename without "HptPage" extension, plus preview.
+If you have successfully passed the "Compatibility Check" of the Page Editor your new single-line should be o.k. so that the field "Single-line Error Messages" is blank. - 5.
+Click "Apply" to close the editing dialog ("3" in the diagram below). - $\Rightarrow$ The parameter "Ctrl .
+Single Line" is now marked as "modified" (see the list of token in $\sqsubseteq$ "Assisting Tokens").

-Just as with any parameter change, the final step is to transfer the modifications to the protection device (keys [F7] or [Ctrl]+[F7], or menu items [Device → Transfer ALL Parameters into the Device], [Device → Transfer only modified Parameters into the Device], see → "2.1 Operation via Smart view").
+6. Just as with any parameter change, the final step is to transfer the modifications to the protection device (keys "F7" or "Ctrl"+"F7", or menu items [Device → Transfer ALL Parameters into the Device], [Device → Transfer only modified Parameters into the Device], see (Operation via Smart view").